laravel/docs/providers.md

 <a name="registering-providers"></a>
 ## Registering Providers

 All service providers are registered in the `bootstrap/providers.php` configuration file.
-This file returns an array that contains the class names of your service providers.
-As example, by default, the `AppServiceProvider` is listed in this array:
+This file returns an array that contains the class names of your application's service providers:

     <?php